 It was a bright winter’s day when I took this photograph, but it came out dark, evoking for me the deep winter chill of our snowbound evenings in upstate New York, which are perfect for reading books by the fire.

 Before winter’s end, you must read The Snow Child.
-Based on a Russian folk tale, The Snow Child suspends you between fantasy and reality in remote, 1920s Alaska.
+Based on a Russian folk tale, The Snow Child suspends readers between fantasy and reality in remote, 1920s Alaska.
 (One of many English versions of the Russian folk tale is “The Little Daughter of the Snow” in Arthur Ransome’s Old Peter’s Russian Tales.)

 Mabel and Jack, a childless, middle-aged couple, move from Pennsylvania to the Alaskan Territory to homestead on 160 acres of land.
-For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from all the young families and children who remind her of her sadness.
+For ten years, they’ve been locked in a private world of grief over their stillborn child; Mabel, especially, hopes to escape from and the young families and children in Pennsylvania who remind her of her sadness.

-One day, they build a snow child whom they dress in a red scarf and mittens.
+One day, Mabel and Jack build a snow child whom they dress in a red scarf and mittens.
 The snow child melts, but a little girl with a fox begins to appear in the woods around their cabin.
 Is she real, or is she an unearthly fairy child born of their own longing?
-You’ll find yourself see-sawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.
+You’ll find yourself seesawing between Jack’s harsh, real-world view of who, exactly, the girl they call Faina is, and Mabel’s wishful, fantastical, mystical one.

 For me, The Snow Child (a Pulitzer Prize finalist) was ideal reading: perfect for the time of year, entrancing, deceptively simple storytelling set in a frontier that has fascinated me of late.
 I kept thinking of the breathtaking world evoked in Barry Lopez’s Arctic Dreams.
 Lopez writes of virgin land, animals and people at risk from encroaching civilization, and I think of Faina as a metaphor for the wild and untamable.

 Faina embodies, for me, my deep-rooted desire to have and love children.
 Mabel and Jack, through Faina, do find their hearts’ desire but, like all parents, they eventually must let go.